carmichaelize/select-submit/README.md

 #SelectSubmit()

-The SelectSubmit plugin will submit the form a select element is part of when its value is changed.
+The SelectSubmit plugin will submit the parent form when the value of a select element is changed.

 ##Usage

 	$('.select-submit').selectSubmit();

 ##Methods